The Best Burger Recipe

 I make a lot of burgers in the summer.
 They’re so quick to put together and everybody loves them.

 Sometimes I get fancy with my burgers and add things to the meat.
-Like in this this recipe where I mix chorizo sausage in with the ground beef.
+Like in this recipe where I mix chorizo sausage in with the ground beef.

 And this breakfast burger with bacon mixed into the patty.